All Episodes

 Other than the email, did you document the January 5th, 2017 meeting in any way?

-Contemporaneous notes or a formal memo.
+Contemporaneous notes or a formal memo?

-To the best of your knowledge, did anyone else at that meeting take notes or otherwise otherwise memorialize the meeting?
+To the best of your knowledge, did anyone else at that meeting take notes or otherwise memorialize the meeting?

 If so, what did they say?